abheejain/terraform-beginner-bootcamp-2023/README.md

 #### `terraform destroy`

 - `terraform destory`: destroys all the resources that you created with the command `terraform apply`.
 This is the safest way to get rid of the resources.
 After having created resources with Terraform, cleaning up resources may accidently leave out some resources running undestroy.
-This may incur unexpected charges (and yes, I got charged 30 USD for the mistake.
-Shhh... 🤫 although this is not a secret.)
+This may incur unexpected charges.

 #### Terraform Lock Files